anhaidgroup/active_matcher/doc/installation-guides/install-linux-single-machine.md

 #### **Step 3B: Python Installation**

-To Install Python, we will first download Python from Python's website, and then we will install it.
+To Install Python, we will first download Python 3.12 from Python's website, then we will install it, and finally we will make it the default verison.
 Run the following in the terminal to install Python 3.12:

 ##### **Step 3B.1: Download Python**